What is Catfishing? – How to Spot a Fake Online Social Media Profile

 This can happen for various reasons, to reaffirm one’s self-identity as being desired and attractive (regardless of whether the subject portrays themselves positively or negatively), for revenge, out of boredom, or just for fun.

-Common motives include personal benefits like a more satisfying social life by meeting credible new people offline; to raise one’s online presence by increasing likes and followers; humiliation through posting explicit content for financial gain; increased status within a group who believe they are in contact with a celebrity; misinformation designed to infiltrate.
+Common motives include personal benefits like a more satisfying social life by meeting credible new people offline, raising one’s online presence by increasing likes and followers, humiliation through posting explicit content for financial gain, increased status within a group who believe they are in contact with a celebrity; misinformation designed to infiltrate.

 How to Identify the Fake Accounts in Online Social Media